 Understand tax implications

 As a resident, anticipate income tax based on your global earnings, and on top of that, add in local taxes.
-Relocate.me’s salary calculator might be useful for that.
+Relocate.me’s net salary and tax calculator might be useful for that.
 Social Security contributions apply too.
 Digital nomads are fortunate to enjoy lower taxes for the first year (24%).
 Consulting a tax advisor and exploring official resources like the Spanish Tax Agency website are prudent moves.
 Understanding tax treaties with your home country can save you double taxation headaches (US citizens).
 Remember, regulations change all the time, so stay informed and seek professional help if needed.

 Additional considerations